 On a drop though board, the trucks are mounted “through” the board, which effectively lowers the deck height by the thickness of the board.
 This increases board stability and reduces fatigue while pushing/braking because you have to drop your foot less to contact the ground.
 These boards are great for long-distance riding (commuting), freeride and downhill riding styles.

-Lower than the lowest bar at limbo, double drop boards feature both drop through and drop deck styles to get your feet as close to the ground as possible.
+Lower than the lowest bar at limbo, double drop boards feature both drop through trucks and the drop deck style to get your feet as close to the ground as possible ("double" drop).
 This is the most stable deck style, but it is also the least common due to its high degree of difficulty to construct, which also makes it the most expensive.
 This shape is generally only found on dedicated downhill boards.

 Board (Shape) Features